-We have a long and delicious history at our house with this particular Cowboy Coffee Cake.
-This recipe–or a version of it–I originally found in the old red and white checkered Better Homes and Gardens Cookbook, and I started making it for special occasions, when a little more posh was called for at breakfast time: holidays, when company was coming, the last day of school each spring, when the wretched lost gerbil was found, and so forth.
+We have a long and delicious history at our house with this particular Cowboy Coffee Cake recipe.
+This recipe–or a version of it–I originally found in the old red and white checkered Better Homes and Gardens Cookbook, and I started making it for special occasions.
+You know: when a little more posh was called for at breakfast time: holidays, when company was coming, the last day of school each spring, when the wretched lost gerbil was found, and so forth.

 It’s a celebratory food, to be sure.

-It’s one of those recipes for me, Gentle Reader, that I can almost make with my eyes closed.
-It’s an easy recipe to begin with, and when I’ve made it scores of times, well, it’s nice to have such an easy and satisfying recipe in your arsenal against hunger and cranky family members, isn’t it?
+This is one of those magical recipes for me, Gentle Reader, that I can (nearly) make with my eyes closed.
+An easy recipe to begin with that I’ve made it scores of times; it’s super-nice to have such an easy and satisfying recipe in your arsenal against hunger and cranky family members, isn’t it?

 Which made it such a shock when it disappeared from the newer editions of the BHG Cookbook–I upgraded and bought myself a new copy, only to find some of my old favorite recipes were missing! *gasp* There is a buttermilk coffeecake recipe that I think is quite close to the original recipe, if not the same one entirely.